aquilesC/aquiles.me/content/how i built this website.md

 description: I created my own builder to parse my notes and create a beautiful static website
 ---
 # How I Built this Website
 The website is built on top of a collection of markdown files.
 These files are stored in my own computer and backed up and synchronized through [[Github]].
-As an editor I use either [[Zettlr]] or [[Obsidian]].
+As an editor I use either [[Zettlr]] or [[Obsidian]] ([[choosing between Zettlr and Obsidian]]).
 There is a difference between my notes, which I keep private, and this public garden.
 Only some of the notes I take are moved to the public space.
 As you can imagine, I don't want to make public the phone numbers of my acquaintances.

 ## The technology choice
 Since I was building the website by rendering markdown files, I first thought in using a standard tool.
 I checked [Pelican](https://blog.getpelican.com/), because it is what I've used for other websites.
 However, it is a beast of a program, and just thinking in going through the process of configuring and adding custom plugins gave me a headache. [[Pelican]] has a lot of value, but not for my task at hand.